venture23-aleo/verulink/docs/architecture_overview.md

 To address disasters that may occur outside of the system itself following measures can be taken beforehand.
 - *Limits On Withdrawls*: Define limits on contracts that will disallow users to withdraw funds that are huge in proportion in a single transaction.
 E.g. Min of (10% of total user fund or 10K).
 - *Immediate Blacklisting* : Maintain onchain blacklist of users so that malicious actors can be stopped abruptly.

+## Future Enhancements
+- The architecture is open to adding new chains with least amount of changes so we will be adding high value chains in future.
+- User experience can be improved in future by selecting different finality mode based on amount being transferred.
+For smaller amounts will be transferred using instant finality while larger sums will have to wait for block finality.
+- Transfer of assets from aleo can also be added in coming future which will help to spread aleo assets as well.